scrook/neuroml-db/Documentation/Getting Started.md

  - Username & pwd: the set you received from Renate

 #Folders
-Once inside the servers, following folders are useful:
+Once inside the servers, the following folders are useful:

 **Dendrite**: The Production Server
  - /var/www/NeuroML_Web: NeuroML.org *Ruby on Rails* site files